tfpf/mersenne-twister/doc/README.md

   provided for Python.
 This is because the CPython implementation has a global interpreter lock, and (looking at the Python bytecode disassembly) a C function call corresponds to a single Python bytecode instruction.
 Hence, there are no race conditions to worry about.
   * The Python API functions are given names similar to those below.
-To view *their* documentation, you can enter `import mt19937` and then `help(mt19937)` at the Python REPL.
+Nevertheless, you can view *their* documentation by entering `import mt19937` and then `help(mt19937)` at the Python REPL.

 ---